EVULBAD/Mood-Sleuth/README.md

 By offering both text input and CSV upload options, Mood Sleuth becomes a flexible, scalable solution for businesses of all sizes, allowing organizations to quickly analyze large sets of customer feedback – leading to faster, more informed decision-making.
 In an era where customer satisfaction is vital for competitive success, Mood Sleuth empowers businesses to stay responsive to their customers’ needs, driving improvements and fostering better customer relationships based on real-time feedback analysis.

 # User Guide
 _Note 1_: Mood Sleuth, having been trained on actual user-generated reviews, does best with inputs that reflect that.
-As such, copy reviews from ecommerce websites is the best way to see the most accurate results possible.
+As such, copied reviews from ecommerce websites is the best way to see the most accurate results possible.
 Additionally, the application is less adept at categorizing text inputs containing few words and/or non-dictionary English (including typos, slang, emoticons, etc), so analyzing content with either of those factors present is not recommended.

 _Note 2_: For CSV analysis, the first column of the CSV must be labeled "Review".
 Any columns aside from the "Review" column will be ignored.